bekk/bekk-christmas/post/javascript/the-people-behind-allen-wirfs-brock.md

 ## What contribution are you most proud of?

 Producing the ECMAScript 2015 Language Specification and contributing to the design of the language it defines.
-Part of my roles as editor was making sure that all the good ideas actually fit together coherently.
+Part of my role as editor was making sure that all the good ideas actually fit together coherently.

 ## Which upcoming proposal are you most excited about, and why?